code0-tech/discord-bot/README.md

 - Reason 5: Rapid development can lead to shortcuts, resulting in functional but sometimes suboptimal code.

 Since this bot is under development, significant changes may occur.

+## Nicusch Version System

+0.0.1 => Bug fixes or small changes

+0.1.0 => Command changes

+0.0.0 => Changes of entire Class or Interaction method structures

+Very simple to keep track of, this NVS was not used correctly until now 10.07.2024.